The Big Pool

 - Company Interviews

 - During the interview process companies that submitted bids were asked questions about the cost of an enclosed facility, competition pool, local smaller swimming pools, splash parks and any other aquatic projects/ideas that were discussed by the community during the input process.
-These interviews were recorded and are currently available for the community to watch right here.
+These interviews were recorded and are available for the community to watch here.

 - Preserving The Big Pool

 - The City will work with those selected on the final design to meet the requests of the Commission and community.
 The City will try and re-use anything possible.
 However because the community would like to see the new facility in the same location most the old facility would be removed.
-All concepts though provide a structure that keeps and uses the existing bath house.